markdawson/sales-dashboard-example/posts/unmanged_table_with_the_orm.md

 If you don't specify the primary key on `days` you'll get an error that says `no such column: sales_2020Q4.id`.
 You might ask, why is it looking for an `id` field?
 After all, I'm not using that field anywhere.
 When a table is managed by the ORM, it will create an [automatic primary key field](https://docs.djangoproject.com/en/3.1/topics/db/models/#automatic-primary-key-fields) called `id`.
-So, because we didn't specify a primary key, the model assumes that there's a field called `id` which is primary key.
+So, because we didn't specify a primary key, the model assumes that there's a field called `id` which is the primary key.
 Note that we can always access the primary key in a model by using the `.pk` field.

 ### Specifying the database backend with the ORM